 Recently, successive grinding followed by sieving fractionation powder as a new tool or a novel approach for improving plant nutrients, polyphenols, and antioxidants of plant matrices has received great attention15.
 Indeed, particle size affects extraction yield and thus health-promoting compounds.
 Fine particle fractionation has been associated with the enrichment of nutrients in several plant parts, including fruits, leaves, roots, and barks16-20, where it has been found that molecules are distributed according to the size of the particle.
 Therefore, this study aimed to assess the influence of particle size fractionation by sieving on proximate, minerals, and phenolic phytochemical compounds as well as the antioxidant activity of F. dicranostylapowders.

-Materials and methods
+Materials and Methods

 Plant material

-The Plant materialused in the presentstudyconsisted of Ficus dicranostylaMilabread(Collector: R. Letouzeynumber 6951; Herbariumnumber 8618 SRF/ Cam).
-Leaveswereharvested in July 2021 in the locality of Mokolo, situated in Maroua, the capital of the Far Nord Region of Cameroon.Fresh mature leaveswerepluckedcarefully and gentlywith a hand in the morning.
-Once at the laboratory, leaveswerecleaned and washedwithtap water to removedust, dirt, and anyother type of stickymaterial.
-Clean leavesdrained and air-dried in a ventilatedoven at 40 °C for 24 h.
+The Plant materialused in the presentstudyconsist of Ficus dicranostylaMilabread(Collector: R. Letouzeynumber 6951; Herbariumnumber 8618 SRF/ Cam).
+Leaveswereharvested in July 2021 in the locality of Mokolo, situated in Maroua, the capital of the Far Nord Region of Cameroon.Fresh mature leaveswerepluckedcarefully and gentlyusing hands in the morning.
+The leaveswerecleaned and washedwithtap water to removedust, dirt, and anyother type of stickymaterial.
+The clean leavesweredrained and air-dried in a ventilatedoven at 40 °C for 24 h.
 Driedleaveswerethenground to obtain a fine powdersuitable for sievedfractionation.

 Plant grinding